Jxkeorton/hair-salon/README.md

 - A custom 404 page will be implemented to display when users encounter a broken link.
 - Offers seamless navigation back to the main website, eliminating reliance on the browser's back button, in case of encountering a broken link or missing page.

+### Thankyou Page
+- The thankyou page has been created to provide feedback to the user once they have submitted the contact form.
+This will help provide a good user experience.

 ## Testing

+### Responsiveness
+All pages underwent testing to verify their responsiveness across various screen sizes, starting from 320px and above, adhering to the [WCAG 2.1 Reflow criteria](https://www.w3.org/WAI/WCAG21/Understanding/reflow.html) for responsive design.
+This testing was conducted on Chrome, Edge, Firefox, and Opera browsers.

+#### Testing Procedure:

+1. Open the browser and navigate to [Garden Room Hair Salon](https://jxkeorton.github.io/hair-salon/).
+2. Open the developer tools by right-clicking and selecting inspect.
+3. Set the view to responsive mode and decrease the width to 320px.
+4. Adjust the zoom level to 50%.
+5. Click and drag the responsive window to its maximum width.

+#### Expected Outcome:

+The website should display responsiveness across all screen sizes without any pixelation or stretching of images.
+Horizontal scrolling should be absent, and no elements should overlap.

+#### Observed Outcome:

+The website performed as expected.

+Additionally, the website was tested on IphoneX and no responsiveness issues were detected.

 ### Validator Testing